PlayGotm/docs/src/docs/lobby.md

 fetch.filter_properties.map = "classic"
 ```

-When using [GotmLobbyFetch.filter_properties](/docs/api-reference#gotmlobbyfetch-filter-properties) you must set every value that was registered with [GotmLobby.set_filterable](/docs/api-reference#gotmlobby-set-filterable).
+When using `GotmLobbyFetch.filter_properties` you must set every value that was registered with `GotmLobby.set_filterable`.
 For example, the following will fail to fetch our lobby because it does not set `map` to any value.

 ```